Skip to main content

 Pair Sitemaps with Strong Internal Linking

 A sitemap alone won't guarantee fast indexing.
 Search engines weigh internal links heavily when deciding what to crawl and how important a page is.
 New category pages should be linked from related categories, the main navigation where appropriate, and relevant product pages.
-Tools like the Linking Agent can automate cross-linking between related pages, ensuring new content is woven into your site's link graph from day one.
+Tools like Similar AI's Linking Agent can automate cross-linking between related pages, ensuring new content is woven into your site's link graph from day one.

 Auditing Your Sitemap Health